How does the debt snowball method work?

-Is the debt snowball method the right choice for you?
+Is the debt snowball method right for you?

-The snowball method does have its downsides.
-It leaves you vulnerable to high interest charges on your larger outstanding debts and can cost you more money in the long run.
+The debt snowball method does have its downsides.
+It leaves you vulnerable to high interest charges on your larger outstanding debts, and this method can cost you more money in the long run.